Waist of maps measured via Urysohn width: Waist of maps with fibers of bounded complexity

 Suppose that $\UW_{1}(X_{y}) < w_0$, for all $y \in Y$, with $w_0 = c(m, \beta) \UW_{d+1}(X)$ to be specified later.
-We get a foliation of $X_{y}$ of width less than $w_0$, which can be assumed simple without loss of generality.
+We get a foliation of $X_{y}$ of width less than $w_0$, which can be assumed simple by Lemma~\ref{lem:simplify}.
 The idea of the proof is to pick a dense discrete set of points in $Y$, and use those foliations to build a map $F : X \to Z^{m+1}$ of controlled width.
 This is done inductively on skeleta of $Y$.

-At the zeroth step, for each vertex $v$ of $Y$, pick a simple foliation $F_v : X_y \to Z_v$ of width less than $w_0$.
+At the zeroth step, for each vertex $v$ of $Y$, pick a simple foliation $F_v : X_v \to Z_v$ of width less than $w_0$.

 At the $k\textsuperscript{th}$ step, $1 \le k \le m$, we assume that we already defined $F_{k-1}: X_{Y^{(k-1)}} \to Z_{Y^{(k-1)}}$, over the $(k-1)$-skeleton of $Y$, of width less than $w_{k-1}$, and we need to extend it over $Y^{(k)}$.
 Take a $k$-simplex $\triangle \subset Y$, and consider the corresponding ``trivialization'' $\Psi_\triangle : \triangle \times \Sigma_\triangle \to X_{\triangle}$.
-Pick a point $y$ in the relative interior of $\triangle$, and a simple foliation $p_y$ of $\Sigma_\triangle$ of $d_y^\triangle$-width $<c$.
-We would like to use Lemma~\ref{lem:inter} to build a parametric foliation $P_\triangle : \triangle \times \Sigma_\triangle \to Z_\triangle$ interpolating between $p_y : \Sigma_\triangle$ and the family of foliations
+Pick a point $y$ in the relative interior of $\triangle$, and a simple foliation $p_y$ of $\Sigma_\triangle$ of $d_y^\triangle$-width $<w_0$.
+We would like to use Lemma~\ref{lem:parainter} to build a parametric foliation $P_\triangle : \triangle \times \Sigma_\triangle \to Z_\triangle$ interpolating between $p_y$ and the family of foliations